-Military individuals seek treatment for a number of issues, many similar to what civilians seek treatment for - depression (see Depression), anxiety (see Anxiety), anger management, substance abuse (see What is Substance Abuse?)- but all within the context of the demands placed on them within the military culture.
+Military individuals seek treatment for a number of issues, many similar to what civilians seek treatment for - depression, anxiety, anger management, and substance abuse)- but all within the context of the demands placed on them within the military culture.
 Counselors working on military bases in the U.S. and overseas, in military hospitals and clinics, as well as civilian counselors treating military personnel, know and understand the stressors associated with this unique culture.

 Because of a rising number of suicides in the military over the past eight years of war, counselors also train commanders and officers how to watch for signs of emotional distress among their troops.
 They also develop and deliver educational programs to all levels of military personnel, programs designed to dispel the stigma associated with receiving mental health counseling, and also programs that focus on stress and anger management, and suicide awareness.